 If you want to look further, I have a running list of PM software for agencies—currently with 70+ different options~ For example:

 - Want an all-in-one solution for agency software?
 You should probably pick Workamajig… but you’ll get the best results if go “all in” on using it for everything (including your accounting).

 - Agencies tend to like Asana, for ease of use and the app integration options.

 - Teamwork is fairly comprehensive, but not everyone likes the user experience.

 In general, my bias is against switching tools, due to the inherent productivity “hit” every time you switch.
-That is, you’re going to see a drop in billables as you switch, and the new tool may not fix all your past problems (and it’ll likely introduce new ones).
+That is, you’re going to see a drop in billables as you switch, and the new tool may not fix all your past problems—and it’ll likely introduce new ones.
+(I remember a week a few years ago where one client was switching to MavenLink while another was switching from MavenLink.)
 But sometimes you do decide the pros outweigh worth the cons.

 If your agency is considering switching PM tools, I recommend that ask your senior-most PM to lead the process.
 If you don’t have a PM, that will fall on your senior-most operations person… or to you as the owner.

 Let’s look at the step-by-step process I recommend to help you choose the best PM software for your agency!